matplotlib/matplotlib/doc/devel/testing.rst

 Many elements of Matplotlib can be tested using standard tests.
 For example, here is a test from :mod:`matplotlib.tests.test_basic`::

-  from nose.tools import assert_equal
+  import pytest

   def test_simple():
       """
       very simple example test
       """
-      assert_equal(1+1,2)
+      assert 1+1 == 2

-Nose determines which functions are tests by searching for functions beginning with "test" in their name.
+Pytest determines which functions are tests by searching for functions beginning with "test" in their name.

 If the test has side effects that need to be cleaned up, such as